Cluster decay: History

 The first information about the atomic nucleus was obtained at the beginning of the 20th century by studying radioactivity.
 For a long period of time only three kinds of nuclear decay modes (alpha, beta, and gamma) were known.
 They illustrate three of the fundamental interactions in nature: strong, weak, and electromagnetic.
 Spontaneous fission became better studied soon after its discovery in 1940 by Konstantin Petrzhak and Georgy Flyorov because of both the military and the peaceful applications of induced fission.
 This was discovered circa 1939 by Otto Hahn, Lise Meitner, and Fritz Strassmann.

 There are many other kinds of radioactivity, e.g. cluster decay, proton emission, various beta-delayed decay modes (p, 2p, 3p, n, 2n, 3n, 4n, d, t, alpha, f), fission isomers, particle accompanied (ternary) fission, etc. The height of the potential barrier, mainly of Coulomb nature, for emission of the charged particles is much higher than the observed kinetic energy of the emitted particles.
-The spontaneous decay can only be explained by quantum tunneling in a similar way to the first application of the Quantum Mechanics to Nuclei given by G. Gamow for alpha decay.
+The spontaneous decay can only be explained by quantum tunneling in a similar way to the first application of the Quantum Mechanics to Nuclei given by George Gamow for alpha decay.

 In 1980 A. Sandulescu, D.N.
 Poenaru, and W. Greiner described calculations indicating the possibility of a new type of decay of heavy nuclei intermediate between alpha decay and spontaneous fission.
 The first observation of heavy-ion radioactivity was that of a 30-MeV, carbon-14 emission from radium-223 by H.J.
 Rose and G.A.
 Jones in 1984.